isabella232/algoliasearch-client-common/CONTRIBUTING.md

 ### API Breaking changes

 We care deeply about backward compatibility for our API clients libraries.
-If it's necessary, we're ready to break backward compatibility but this is should be pretty rare.
+If it's necessary, we're ready to break backward compatibility but this should be pretty rare.

-If you want to make breaking changes, open an issue first to discuss it with maintainers.
+If you want to make breaking changes, open an issue first to discuss it with the maintainers.

 ## Label caption